 My favorite object at the museum, by far, was Mrs. Ray’s brass bowl.
-Don’t know about the brass bowl?
-Well, I’m not going to tell you.
-Read through to book 5 in the series (Heaven to Betsy), and you will find out about it there; it’s one of the best moments in literature ever!
+Read through to book #5 in the series (Heaven to Betsy), and you will find out about it there; it’s one of the best moments in literature ever!

-The Betsy Tacy homes are right next to each other on Part Two of our Minnesota Trail!
+The Betsy Tacy homes are right next to each other on Part Two of our Minnesota Author Adventures Trail.